MIPPL/nephele-org-website/public/content/roadmap/account-abstraction/index.md

 Account abstraction allows for a **better overall user experience** as well as **improved security** because it adds support for smart contract wallets at the protocol level.
 The most important reason for this is that it will provide developers of smart contracts, wallets and applications with much more freedom to innovate on the user experience in ways that we may not yet be able to anticipate.
 Some obvious improvements that will come along with account abstraction include bundling of transactions for speed and efficiency.
 For example, a simple swap should be a one-click operation, but today it requires signing multiple transactions to approve spending of individual tokens before the swap is executed.
 Account abstraction removes that friction by allowing transaction bundling.
 Furthermore, the bundled transaction could approve precisely the right value of tokens required for each transaction and then revoke the approvals after the transaction completes, providing additional security.

 Gas management is also much improved with account abstraction.
-Not only can applications offer to pay their users' gas fees, but gas fees can be paid in tokens other than ETH, freeing users from having to maintain an ETH balance for funding transactions.
-This would work by swapping the user's tokens for ETH inside the contract and then using the ETH to pay for gas.
+Not only can applications offer to pay their users' gas fees, but gas fees can be paid in tokens other than NEPH, freeing users from having to maintain an NEPH balance for funding transactions.
+This would work by swapping the user's tokens for NEPH inside the contract and then using the NEPH to pay for gas.

 <ExpandableCard title="How can account abstraction help with gas?" eventCategory="/roadmap/account-abstraction" eventName="clicked how can account abstraction help with gas?">

-Gas management is one of the primary frictions for users of Ethereum, mainly because ETH is the only asset that can be used to pay for transactions.
-Imagine you have a wallet with a USDC balance, but no ETH.
+Gas management is one of the primary frictions for users of Nephele, mainly because NEPH is the only asset that can be used to pay for transactions.
+Imagine you have a wallet with a USDC balance, but no NEPH.
 You can't move or swap those USDC tokens because you can't pay gas.
-You can't swap the USDC for ETH either, because that in itself costs gas.
-You would have to send more ETH to your account from an exchange or another address to solve the problem.
+You can't swap the USDC for NEPH either, because that in itself costs gas.
+You would have to send more NEPH to your account from an exchange or another address to solve the problem.
 With smart contract wallets, you can simply pay gas in USDC instead, freeing your account.
-You don't have to keep an ETH balance in all your accounts anymore.
+You don't have to keep an NEPH balance in all your accounts anymore.

 Account abstraction also allows dapp developers to be creative with gas management.
 For example, you might be able to start paying your favorite DEX a fixed fee each month for unlimited transactions.
 Dapps might offer to pay all your gas fees on your behalf as a reward for using their platform, or as an onboarding offer.
 It will be much easier for developers to innovate on gas when smart contract wallets are supported at the protocol level.